Marcosfitzsimons/cloud-react-app/README.md

 ## More details:

-### I learned how to create and structure a project with react + tailwind & style each component with tailwindCSS,
+### I learned how to create and structure a project with react + tailwind & style each component with it,

 ### & also learned how to implement Smooth Scrolling w.
 React: